 That's not a huge issue at this half-terabyte level, but when the 1TB version comes in at dangerously close to $200, it does make the higher capacity 970 EVO drives a bit more of a difficult recommendation.
 The 500GB 970 EVO is still a great drive, smartly specced, well-made, and with a more competitive price.

-The Sabrent Rocket SSD is the fastest slither of storage on this list.
-By some way.
-It's capable of hitting 5,000MB/s reads and 4,400MB/s writes in sequential transfers, which is well beyond the capabilities of the other drives.
+The Western Digital Black SN850 makes a fashionably late entrance to the PCIe 4.0 party.
+It's capable of hitting 7,000MB/s reads and 5,300MB/s writes in sequential transfers, which is well beyond the other drives' capabilities.
 That's because it uses the latest PCIe 4.0 interface, which has double the theoretical bandwidth limit of the other PCIe 3.0 drives.

 It seems strange that the Crucial MX500 is the only SATA drive left on our list of the best SSDs for gaming, but when the price delta between PCIe and SATA is so small, it's difficult to make an argument for the far slower technology.
 But, as there is a hard limit on the number of M.2 slots on your motherboard, there is still a place for SATA SSDs as secondary storage.